ridvandemir/splunk-lab2/README.md

 Objective

-The Distributed Splunk Environment Lab project aimed to build a comprehensive distributed setup of Splunk to explore its data ingestion and forwarding capabilities.
-The primary focus was on deploying and configuring various Splunk components, including a Search Head, Indexers, Forwarders (Universal and Heavy), and a Deployment Server, to create a scalable and efficient environment for log collection and analysis.
-This lab was designed to experiment with diverse data input methods and understand how logs from different sources can be managed effectively.
+The Distributed Splunk Environment Lab project aimed to build a comprehensive distributed setup of Splunk.
+The primary focus was on deploying and configuring various Splunk components, including a Search Head, Indexers, Forwarders (Intermediate, Universal and Heavy), and a Deployment Server, to create a scalable and efficient environment for log collection and analysis.
+This lab was designed to improve my 'splunk-lab' project by adding Search Peer and Intermediate Forwarders and managing log forwarding with Deployment Server.

 Skills Learned